-The Humane Officers of Fresno County Humane Society, a division of the Central California SPCA (CCSPCA), investigate incidents of animal cruelty and neglect, educate the public on proper care for animals, and prepare and submit cases for prosecution to the Fresno County District Attorney’s Office.
-The Fresno County Humane Society’s Animal Cruelty department investigates nearly 1,000 reported cases of animal cruelty and neglect each year.
+Central California SPCA Humane Officers investigate incidents of animal cruelty and neglect, educate the public on proper care for animals, and prepare and submit cases for prosecution to the Fresno County District Attorney’s Office.
+Our team investigates nearly 1,000 reported cases of animal cruelty and neglect each year.
 Our Humane Officers have authority to enforce laws throughout the County of Fresno, including all incorporated cities.
 Our Humane Officers are empowered through California Corporations Code 14502 to exercise the powers of a peace officer while investigating animal-related crimes.

 Most of the cases that our Humane Officers investigate are instances of unintentional neglect and can be resolved simply by educating animal owners on the proper way to provide necessary care.
 An intentional and malicious act of abuse or cruelty is when someone purposely and knowingly deprives an animal of proper care or adequate food, water, shelter, or allows the animal to go without necessary veterinary care, or tortures, maims, mutilates or kills an animal.